Edited by: Keri Stooksbury

 Here’s a look at each of the card’s bonus points earning categories, annual fees, and other benefits.

-However, as discussed earlier, you cannot transfer points earned with the Ink Business Unlimited to one of Chase’s various transfer partners without combining points with a premium Ultimate Rewards card.
+However, as discussed earlier, you cannot transfer points earned with the Ink Business Unlimited card to one of Chase’s various transfer partners without combining points with a premium Ultimate Rewards card.

-The Ink Business Unlimited is best for businesses that have lots of spend that doesn’t qualify for bonus points.
+The Ink Business Unlimited card is best for businesses that have lots of spend that doesn’t qualify for bonus points.
 This includes things like construction equipment rentals, purchases from home improvement stores, and furniture.
 With this in mind, the card can be extremely useful for those in construction or new businesses that are in the process of building out a new office.

-The Ink Business Cash has 2 sets of bonus categories: 1 category that earns 2% and the other category that earns 5% (up to $25,000 in annual spend) cash-back on purchases.
+The Ink Business Cash card has 2 sets of bonus categories: 1 category that earns 2% and the other category that earns 5% (up to $25,000 in annual spend) cash-back on purchases.

 The 2% categories include purchases from:

 The 5% categories aren’t so lucky.
-The Ink Business Cash has 2 different 5% cash-back categories, and you can earn this 5% cash-back up to $25,000 in annual purchases.
-After that, you’ll revert back to 1% cash-back.
+The Ink Business Cash card has 2 different 5% cash-back categories, and you can earn this 5% cash-back up to $25,000 in annual purchases.
+After that, you’ll revert to 1% cash-back.